Kataclan/cards-against-flora/README.md

   - typesafe-actions (for typing actions)
   - redux-logger (console logger for redux actions)

+In CardModal component under cards feature folder, I used new React Hooks API to handle the state of the form.

 For linting and 'prettify' the code, I added esling with typescript pluggin and Prettier, and also a git hook on pre-commit to run this linter before commiting files.

 For styling, I used styled-components mixed with React Material UI, with provides me a simple way to do the UI for this project.

+### Project status

+When you run the app, a loading gif appears until a promise is resolved.
+That promise mocks fetching cards from database.
+When this cards are loaded, then you are redirected to /cards to see the Cards List.

 ### License information